 Bridgette Hill, trichologist and owner of Bridgette Hill Scalp Therapy

 “Apple cider vinegar will add a shine to your tresses by coating the cuticle, which will make hair softer and stronger and even help prevent breakage,” he says.
-“ACV is also great for balancing your scalp’s pH level thanks to its antibacterial properties.”
-By applying to your roots, he says you will soon notice a less build up and minimal dandruff.
+“ACV is also great for balancing your scalp’s pH level—thanks to its antibacterial properties.”
+By applying to your roots, he says, you will soon notice less buildup and minimal dandruff.

 And that’s how this herb-infused apple cider vinegar hair rinse was born.

 Making my own ACV rinse has quickly become my go-to secret for lackluster hair.
-Not only does it get rid of the gunky buildup that used to weigh down my hair, but it also makes my locks soft and super shiny.
+Not only does it get rid of the gunk that used to weigh down my hair, but it also makes my locks soft and super shiny.

 Herb-Infused Apple Cider Vinegar Hair Rinse